TMind/SolMDb/readme.md

 - FilterGrid : Reevaluate Grid after applying QGrid Filter, Mandatory Fields now from new Widget EnhancedSelectMultiple
 - Dynamic GridManager: Fix GetSelectedItems() , Move Toolbar from top into each Grid
+- Dynamic GridManager: Make FilterGrid responsive to changes
+- Turn Info Buttons into a SelectMultiple Widget
+- Add Weight for each combo
+- Show what keywords matched and how many times